 The Corporate Ethics Promotion Committee plans and carries out company-wide measures designed to promote sound corporate conduct.
-In the fiscal year ended March 31, 2008, Anritsu expanded the Compliance Reinforcement Week and Corporate Ethics Month campaigns and the Anritsu Group Code of Conduct to subsidiaries in Japan and overseas, and published the Case Study Sheet with explanations in a Q&A format.
+In the fiscal year ended March 31, 2009, Anritsu promoted wider adoption of the Compliance Reinforcement Week and Corporate Ethics Month campaigns and the Anritsu Group Code of Conduct by subsidiaries in Japan and overseas, and published the Case Study Sheet with explanations in a Q&A format.
 The Committee carried out additional measures including education activities through level-specific instruction and events promoting compliance, and the Ethics Survey to determine the degree of establishment of the compliance system and the ethical awareness level of employees.

-In addition, Anritsu provides a Helpline that accepts reports, information and requests for advice from within the company, as well as outside legal counsel, to prevent ethical and legal violations and aim for a better work environment.
+In addition, Anritsu provides a Helpline that accepts reports, information and requests for advice from within the Company, as well as outside legal counsel, to prevent ethical and legal violations and aim for a better work environment.